Ilya-Chudinovskikh/WordOfTheDay/README.md

 2)	word must be written in english without spaces and special characters, max 50 symbols

-3)	when the user clicks on “Tell the whole world!” he sees:
+3)	user should be allowed to see:

     •	word of the day (starting from 00:00 UTC up till now)